wordswords/dotfiles/README.md

 # How to decode the status bar under each buffer

 The problems in the file are noted in the far right.
 If there are no errors there will be no red or orange expanded sections.

+Orange - Warnings
-Orange - warnings, Red - Error.
+Red - Errors

 It will show you how many warnings or errors there are, and the line number of the first one.
-You should be able to skip between warnings/errors with the
+You should be able to skip between warnings/errors with the `<Left>` and `<Right>` keys.
-<Left> and <Right> keys.

 Other info displayed includes File Format, file type detected, current line of code / total lines of code, current column number / total columns, and so on.